RSZ-Nld/Cw-Decoder/Readme.md

-Made 2 pcbs smd and normal parts for the Cw Decoder ATS-25
+Made 2 pcbs smd and dip version  for the Cw Decoder ATS-25

 all caps and resistors are 0805 smd size.